simwrapper/simwrapper-python-tools/README.md

 By default, almost all computers now run firewalls which block external access.
 If you want the files in your simwrapper folder to be available on your network, you will need to grant firewall permissions, generally meaning you need to authorize incoming network connections for the Python executable, and on the specific port used by SimWrapper.

 - SimWrapper usually runs on ports 8000 and 9039.
+Starting multiple copies will increment the port numbers by one each time.

 ## Running as HTTPS - required for Safari